-The Governance Board shall provide oversight of lCHEC activities, its governance and overall strategic direction - ensuring optimal performance in line with best practice.
+The Governance Board shall provide oversight of ICHEC activities, its governance and overall strategic direction - ensuring optimal performance in line with best practice.

 The Board shall comprise 10 members, as follows:

-Chairperson - an independent chair appointed by NUI Galway President and agreed with DIEI/DES.
+- Chairperson - an independent chair appointed by NUI Galway President and agreed with DBEI/DES.

-NUI Galway Representative - Dean of College of Engineering & Informatics
+- NUI Galway Representative - Dean of College of Science and Engineering

-Nominees- Institutional representatives (DJEI, DES, HEIs) may, in exceptional circumstances, request attendance by a nominee.
+Nominees: Institutional representatives (DBEI, DES, HEIs) may, in exceptional circumstances, request attendance by a nominee.

 Board members will be appointed for a term of four years.
 Board members may be appointed for a second term of four years.